 Qualification Evaluation - Selection for inclusion on the promotional list for Engineer and Captain shall be determined from those qualifications as follows:

-Candidates will be tested for placement on the promotional priority schedule three (3) times a year.
-The promotional test will be designed by a mutually agreed upon independent agency.

-Attaining a passing score on given tests shall be considered as qualifying the individual for placement on the promotional priority schedule.
-This score shall be determined by the developing agency and subject to adjustment through joint negotiation between the City of Billings, Montana, and Local 521 of the International Association of Firefighters.
-All Captain promotional tests shall be based on questions from the following material:

-Fire Marshal’s Office Handbook for Captain

-Rules and Regulations

-City and Fire Department Policies

-Protocols developed by the Billings Fire Department:

-Incident Command

-Hazardous Materials

-EMS

-Airport

-Exposure Control

-Confined Space

-Rope Rescue

-Fire Investigation

-High Rise

-Structure Firefighting

-Wild Land

-The manuals and new protocols may be changed by mutual consent between the Fire Chief and the ASSOCIATION.

-Personnel receiving a passing score of 70% or better on all promotional examinations for engineer and company officer will be retained on the promotional list.

-The promotional priority schedule shall list passing personnel in order of seniority.
-(The man with the most seniority first, the man with next most seniority second, etc.), except in cases of demotion.
+The promotional priority schedule shall list passing employees in order of seniority.
+(The employee with the most seniority first, the employee with next most seniority second, etc.), except in cases of demotion.
 Any employee who was promoted and subsequently demoted during their probationary period must wait six (6) months from the date of demotion before they may again be promoted.
 All promotions for Engineer and Captain shall be made in accordance with this list.

 BATTALION CHIEFS, TRAINING CHIEF AND FIRE MARSHAL: All candidates shall be evaluated by a promotional board consisting of three (3) members appointed by the Fire Chief and three (3) members appointed by the ASSOCIATION.
-This board will develop a list of no more than three (3) candidates.
+This board will develop a list of three (3) candidates.
 The Fire Chief must select the Battalion Chiefs, Training Chief, and Fire Marshal from the list of three (3) candidates presented by the Promotional Board.
-If the promotional board is unable to develop a list of no less than three (3) candidates, then the position will be advertised again for a minimum of two (2) weeks.
-If after two (2) weeks the promotional board is still unable to develop a list of no less than three (3) candidates, the Chief shall have the right to promote a qualified member of the Billings Fire Department that meets all the requirements for that position.
+If the promotional board is unable to develop a list of three (3) candidates, then the position will be advertised again for a minimum of two (2) weeks.
+If after two (2) weeks the promotional board is still unable to develop a list of three (3) candidates, the Chief has the right to promote a qualified member of the Billings Fire Department that meets all the requirements for that position.

 Grandfather Provision - Changes in the promotional priority procedure shall not affect the qualification requirement for those who have been promoted or who have completed the requirements for the next promotion or grade prior to the approval of this contract.